monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 # Case Study

 ## A new requirement for Acme News

-> 📖 **What is Data classification?** Data Classification is a common task in software development.
-It involves taking a piece of data and assigning it to one or more categories.
-This is a common task in many industries, including news, e-commerce, and social media.

 In this hypothetical scenario, Acme News is a large newspaper company.
 Acme's Product and Design teams have been hard at work re-designing the newspaper's main customer-facing website, which sees many millions of visitors per month.